badeend/Result/docs/index.md

 }
 ```

 What happens when the `key` is not present?
-It depends on whether the caller is expecting the key to exist or not;
+It depends on whether `null` itself is a valid metadata value and whether the caller is expecting the key to exist or not;
 - If the key is expected to exist, a non-existent key should be an error.
 - If the key isn't required to exist, a Nullable return type could suffice.
 Keep in mind that you then loose the distinction between: the key doesn't exist, and: the key exists but its value is null.

 FYI, even the BCL isn't consistent in this regard.
 E.g.:
 - [`Dictionary<TKey, TValue>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2.item?view=net-8.0) fails on non-existing keys.
 - [`NameValueCollection`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.specialized.namevaluecollection.item?view=net-8.0#system-collections-specialized-namevaluecollection-item(system-string)) returns `null` for non-existing keys.

+For reference, the [`TryGetValue`](xref:Badeend.Results.Extensions.CollectionExtensions.TryGetValue``2(System.Collections.Generic.IReadOnlyDictionary{``0,``1},``0)) extension method in this package considers it an error and return a Result because of that.

 #### Are Results effectively Java's "checked exceptions"?